OweN98/6.824/notes.md

 The docs in lab pages also says ***"for the leader to remain the leader if there are no failures"***, so the codes now can not do it.
 The step to maintain leader is HeartBeat, the null AppendMessage will make Follower reset ElectionTimeout.
 So is the reason.

+Reason: In `ticker()`, the routine should sleep `ElectionTimeout` at first, then judge if necessary to start election.
+I got in wrong order to judge at first.
+Stupid mistake.
+I should go back to primary school.